Consider the following language

 .

-This contradiction implies that cannot and consequently
+This contradiction implies that

 cannot exist.
 The assumption that there exists a machine to decide